-If the cable length is too short, or improperly set, it may be possible to adjust the lift height so that the weight strikes the upper travel limit stop blocks on the lead.
+NOTICE If the cable length is too short, or improperly set, it may be possible to adjust the lift height so that the weight strikes the upper travel limit stop blocks on the lead.
 Striking the travel limit stop blocks can cause severe structural damage to the machine.
-Make sure that the lift height and cable length are revent damage to the machine properly set to prevent damage to the machine.
+Make sure that the lift height and cable length are properly set to prevent damage to the machine